This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 Is It Really Mousse Without Eggs?

 I get asked this often when I share my easy mousse recipes on social media, so I like to address it in each post.
-Yes, traditional French-style mousses usually contain eggs, but no, it doesn’t have to contain eggs to be called mousse.
+Yes, traditional French-style mousses usually contain whipped egg whites and/or egg yolks, but no, it doesn’t have to contain eggs to be called mousse.
 Mousse is generally defined as being a light, fluffy dessert that contains whipped eggs, whipped cream, or both.

 Freezing Peppermint Mousse